Raj Singh is an educator and freelance writer interested in world history and governance.

 The Greeks initially supported the movement.
 The Ottomans created the Exarchate (Orthodox Church) of Bulgaria to divide them in 1870.
 It separated the Slavs from the Greek Patriarchate.
 The creation of Bulgaria led to a religious division between the Greeks and Slavs.
 Despite that, there were many Slav rebellions in the Balkan in 1875.

 The Ottomans ruthlessly suppressed the rebellion and massacred thousands of innocent people, including children and women.
 That atrocity of the Ottomans created great resentment in Europe and especially in Russia.
 Russia wanted to control the Balkans because of cultural and Geo-political reasons.
 It wanted to recover the losses of the Crimean War.
 After the Russo-Turkish war of 1877-78, the Ottomans were defeated.

 The Treaty of San Stefano (1878)

 The Treaty of San Stefano between Russia and Turkey ended Ottoman control in the Balkan region.
 It created an independent Bulgarian Principality controlled by Russia.
-It also recognized the full independence of Serbia, Romania and Montenegro.
+It also recognized the full independence of Serbia, Romania, and Montenegro.
 Bosnia-Herzegovina was made an autonomous region.
-Russia also gained some important strategical land mass.
+Russia also gained some important strategic land mass.

 Russian gain in the Treaty of San Stefano alarmed the other great European powers.
-Especially, England and the Empire of Austria- Hungary became afraid that the Treaty will make Russia stronger making them weaker.
+Especially, England and the Empire of Austria- Hungary became afraid that the Treaty would make Russia stronger, making them weaker.
 So, England and Austria opposed the treaty.
-The British also send a naval fleet in the sea of Marmara to prevent Russian occupation of Constantinople.
+The British also send a naval fleet to the Sea of Marmara to prevent the Russian occupation of Constantinople.